Mushbt/got-quiz/README.md

    <br>
 * As a user, I want to know how many questions I have left to complete quiz.
-   * On the top of the quiz, there is a HUD which shows the user how many questions of 10 they have answered.
+   * On the top of the quiz, there is a HUD which shows the user how many questions out of 10 they have answered.
 10 being the maximum amount of questions they can answer per game.

    <br>
 * As a user, I want to be able to play the game again.